 Except for political parties or affiliated party committees, no person or political committee may make contributions in excess of:

-- $3,000 to a candidate for statewide office or for retention as a justice of the Supreme Court.
+- $3,000 to a candidate for statewide office or for retention as a justice of the Supreme Court or to a political committee that is the sponsor of or is in opposition to a constitutional amendment proposed by initiative.
+However, the limitation on contributions to such political committees no longer applies once the Secretary of State has issued a certificate of ballot position and a designating number for the proposed amendment that the political committee is sponsoring or opposing.
 Candidates for the offices of Governor and Lieutenant Governor on the same ticket are considered a single candidate for the purpose of this section; and

 - $1,000 to a candidate for retention as a judge of a district court of appeal; a candidate for legislative office; a candidate for multicounty office; a candidate for countywide office or in any election conducted on less than a countywide basis; or a candidate for county court judge or circuit judge.
-The primary and general elections are separate elections (Section 106.08(1), F.S.).
+The primary and general elections are separate elections.

 A "person" is an individual or a corporation, association, firm, partnership, joint venture, joint stock company, club, organization, estate, trust, business trust, syndicate or other combination of individuals having collective capacity.
-The term includes a political party, affiliated party committee, or political committee (Section 106.011(14), F.S.).
+The term includes a political party, affiliated party committee, or political committee (see Section 106.011(14), F.S.).

 In-kind contributions are subject to the same contribution limitations as money.
 An in-kind contribution is anything of value except money made for the purpose of influencing the results of an election.
-(Section 106.011 and 106.055, F.S.; and Division of Elections Opinions 04-06 and 09-08).
+(Sections 106.011 and 106.055, F.S.; Division of Elections Opinions 04-06 and 09-08.)

 Campaign Finance Resources